SarthakMakhija/tech-lessons-posts/content/en/blog/serialized_snapshot_isolation/index.md

 Ensuring data consistency in the face of concurrent transactions is a critical challenge in database management.
 This article explores Serializable Snapshot Isolation (SSI), a rising star in the field that promises the best of both worlds: strong data consistency without sacrificing performance.
-We'll delve into the inner workings of SSI and explore its implementation for a Key/Value storage engine.
+The article delves into the inner workings of SSI and explore its implementation for a Key/Value storage engine.
 "
 tags: ["Golang", "Transaction", "Isolation", "Serializable Snapshot Isolation"]
 thumbnail: /serializable-snapshot-isolation.png